mariusforreal/fully-automated-pipeline/README.md

     Fork GitHub Repository by using the existing repo "devops-fully-automated" (https://github.com/cvamsikrishna11/devops-fully-automated)
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - **Fork repository "devops-fully-automated" (https://github.com/cvamsikrishna11/devops-fully-automated) & name it "devops-fully-automated"**
+    - **Fork repository "fully-automated-pipeline" (https://github.com/mariusforreal/fully-automated-pipeline) & name it "fully-automated-pipeline"**
     - Clone your newly created repo to your local

 2) ###### Jenkins/Maven/Ansible